act-gallery/response-type/README.md

 1. How to generate response in different content types
 1. How to generate excel file directly
 2. How to generate excel file via JXLS template
-3. How to use `content_suffix.aware=true` to allow ActFramework overwrite `Accept` header of incoming request
+3. How to use `_accept` query parameter to overwrite `Accept` header of incoming request